DougProceptra/TravianAssistant/data/hero/hero-mechanics.md

 Heroes start with **4 skill points** at level 0, initially allocated to resource production.
 Each level-up grants **4 additional points** to distribute among:

 1. **Fighting Strength**
+   - Base increase per point: **80 strength** for most tribes
+   - **Romans**: 100 strength per point (25% more)
+   - **Spartans**: +50% additional strength from Spartan weapons
-   - Increases hero's attack AND defense value
+   - Increases BOTH attack AND defense value
-   - Each point adds 80 strength (100 for certain tribes)
    - Critical for surviving adventures and battles
    - Reduces health loss in adventures

 2. **Resource Production**
-   - **Formula: 3 resources/hour per point** (1 wood, 1 clay, 1 iron, 1 crop)
+   - **Base Formula**: 3 resources/hour per point (1 wood, 1 clay, 1 iron, 1 crop)
    - Can be set to all resources equally OR focused on single resource (10/hour)
+   - **Egyptians**: Hero resource production is higher (25% bonus = 3.75/hour per point balanced, 12.5/hour focused)
    - Resources added to hero's home village regardless of hero location
-   - Can be freely switched between balanced/focused without Book of Wisdom
+   - **Can be freely switched between balanced/focused without Book of Wisdom** ✓

 3. **Offensive Bonus**
-   - Increases attack value of ENTIRE army by **0.2% per point** (max 20% at 100 points)
+   - Increases attack value of ENTIRE army by 0.2% per point (max 20% at 100 points)
    - Only applies when hero attacks WITH the army
    - Mid-late game skill (requires substantial army)
+   - Breakpoint: More effective than strength at ~300-500 troops

 4. **Defensive Bonus**
-   - Increases defense value of ALL your defending troops by **0.2% per point** (max 20% at 100 points)
+   - Increases defense value of ALL your defending troops by 0.2% per point (max 20% at 100 points)
    - Only applies when hero defends WITH troops
    - Affects all your troops in that village, regardless of origin
    - Does NOT affect other players' reinforcements